Apple iPhone 7 Plus fire caught on video

 The video shows an iPhone 7 Plus in a pink case sitting on a bathroom basin billowing smoke while the user's boyfriend films with his phone.

-According to Mashable, the iPhone's owner Brianna Olivas said she had been having problems turning the device on after owning it for a month, but after Apple Store employees tested it they told her it was fine.
+According to Mashable, Brianna Olivas of Tucson, Arizona said she had been having problems turning the device on after owning it for a month, but after Apple Store employees tested it they told her it was fine.

 An Apple representatives told CNET: "We are in touch with the customer and looking into it."